abhilesh/abhilesh.github.io/_posts/2025-02-27-docker-for-bioinformatics.md

 ### Getting Started

 To begin, start by installing Docker on your system.
 Docker is available for all major operating systems and the installers can be downloaded from the [official website](https://www.docker.com/get-started/).
-The Docker Desktop application is recommended for Windows and macOS users, and as Docker runs natively on Linux, Linux users can install Docker using the command line.
+For Windows and macOS users, the recommended approach is to install the Docker Desktop application, while Linux users can install Docker natively for a more lightweight setup.<d-footnote>Docker Desktop creates a Linux virtual machine (VM) on Windows and macOS to run containers, whereas on a Linux machine, Docker runs natively without the need for a VM.</d-footnote>

 {% tabs docker-os-install %}